 - Production plan and feasibility of the program based on the Island’s operational capacities and infrastructure

 Indoor programs hosted on Governors Island are contained within the Island’s historic houses in Nolan Park and Colonels Row.
 Originally built to house military officers and their families during the Island’s history as a base for the U.S. Army, and later, the Coast Guard, these homes dating from the late nineteenth century provide multiple rooms of various sizes, often across two floors, that can be used for installations, exhibitions, artist studios, intimate performance venues or spaces for small workshops and educational programs.
 Most of the houses are two-family structures with separate entrances that can accommodate two different organizations working alongside one another.

-During the Island’s core public programming hours of 11am to 5pm on weekends, organizations working in the houses are required to present continuous, free public programming on the first floor with a staff person present at all times.
+During the Island’s core public programming hours of 11 AM-5 PM on weekends, organizations working in the houses are required to present continuous, free public programming on the first floor with a staff person present at all times.
 The second floor (where applicable) may be used as additional public programming space and/or studio, research and work space that is not always open to the public.